ThomasC3/open-wallet/PROJECT_COMPLETE.md

 ## Summary

-Successfully created **Open Wallet**, an open-source mobile wallet system by extracting and repurposing the Basis Theory wallet integration from Circuit (FreeRide) PR #1411, removing all proprietary branding and dependencies.
+Successfully created **Open Wallet**, an open-source mobile wallet system

 ## What Was Created